mmotley999/hassos-addons/x10mqtt/DOCS.md

 #### Option: `serial_port`

 The serial port for the CM11A interface, which is usually connected via a USB-to-Serial device.
 You can find this by going to "Supervisor" screen, selecting the "System" tab.
 On the "Host" card, select the 3-dot option and select "Hardware"

+#### Option: `cm17_in_use`

+Boolean.

+If you are using a CM17A "Firecracker" module as your primary controller, enable this option (set to '**true**').

+If you are *only* using a CM11 module, set to '**false**'.

+Note that you can run the CM11 and CM17A together (see below for details).
+Normally you would still set this option to **true** to use the CM17A as the primary X10 controller.

+See below for issues with keeping your X10 and HASS environment in-sync.

 #### Option: `mqtt_host`